a-arbabian/a-arbabian/README.md

-- 👋 Hi, I’m Ali
+- 👋 Hi, I’m Ali and I’m interested machine intelligence
-- 👀 I’m interested in ML 🤖
-- 🌱 I’m currently learning about LLMs and interpretability
+- 🌱 I’m currently learning about:
-- 💞️ I’m open to collaborate on cool ML/Data-driven projects
+  - LLMs
+  - mechanistic interpretability
+  - systems-level programming

 <!---
 a-arbabian/a-arbabian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.